ohcnetwork/docs/docs/devops/Deploy/Care/digitalOcean/index.md

 - Navigate to the `Settings` tab.
 - Click on the `Domains` section edit option.
 - add the domain name and click on the `Add Domain` button.
-- add cname records to the domain provider.
+- add cname records to the DNS dashboard.
 2. Setting up CORS for storage bucket
 - Navigate to the Spaces Objects Storage tab in the DigitalOcean Console.
 - Click on the bucket created for the care app.